 Gels are very useful, especially for the little ones.
 However, that is if you can apply a gel to their gums without losing your fingers.
 Orajel and Bonjela are over-the-counter products available in different configurations for adults and kids.
 Ask the pharmacist to go through the ingredients with you first before buying them.
 Gels provide relief by numbing the affected area, easing symptoms, and tooth pain.

 Clove oil is a natural product and drug-free option.
 Clove oil contains a natural anesthetic called Eugenol which contains spice.
 It is the spice that actually helps to ease the soreness, swelling, and pain caused by a toothache.
 To use clove oil, drip a few drops on a cotton ball and place it on the affected area for a while.
 Clove oil can be bought over the counter.

 Home remedies: Saltwater

 Saltwater has been used since before modern pharmaceuticals, so perhaps there is something to it.
-Whilst it may not ease pain, it will definitely clean the affected area.
+Whilst it may not ease pain, a saltwater rinse will definitely clean the affected area.
 However, saltwater is not a good home remedy for children.
-For maximum effectiveness, dissolve a teaspoon of salt in a cup of boiling water and allow it to cool.
-Then, rinse the saltwater around the mouth completely for a minimum of thirty seconds, then spit.
+For maximum effectiveness, dissolve a teaspoon of salt in a cup of boiling water/warm water and allow it to cool.
+Then, rinse your mouth with the saltwater completely for a minimum of thirty seconds, then spit.
 Don’t swallow.

 Home remedies: Cold compress

 For swollen and sore gums apply a cold compress.
-To do so, use a tea towel wrapped around the ice to help ease and reduce swelling.
-Do this cautiously because your tooth or an exposed nerve will be highly sensitive to the ice and it could worsen the pain.
+To do so, use a tea towel wrapped around the cold pack to help ease and reduce swelling.
+Apply it to the affected area cautiously because your tooth or an exposed nerve will be highly sensitive to the ice and it could worsen the pain.